Learn-Together-Pro/ComputerScience/dbms/questions.md

 - What function would you use to obtain yesterday's date in SQL, and can you provide an example?
 - In SQL, if you have a FNAME column with entries like "James Bond", "Avraam Lincoln", and "Merlin Menson", which functions would you use to extract only the first name?
 Include an example.
 - Define the MERGE statement in SQL and illustrate its application with an example.
+- Which SQL operations are reversible with a rollback, and which are irreversible?
+- What is the purpose of the `COALESCE` function in SQL?

 ## SQL :: Code

+- What are the key differences between SQL and PL/SQL?
 - Under what circumstances is a function not callable within a SELECT statement?
 - Compare and contrast triggers with functions in SQL.
 - Highlight the distinctions between SQL functions and procedures.